 Voluntary Dissolution, section 103 of the Society Act

 A society may dissolve voluntarily by filing with the registrar:

-- an ordinary resolution requesting the registrar to dissolve the society; and
+- an ordinary resolution in duplicate requesting the registrar to dissolve the society; and

 - an affidavit by two or more directors (or if the society has only one director, an affidavit of that director) proving what disposition has been made of the assets of the society and a statement that the society has no debts or liabilities.
 (Ensure that the affidavit has been witnessed / sworn by a Notary Public or a commissioner for taking oaths.)

 The resolution and affidavit(s) are submitted to the registrar along with the fee.

 Society, section 137 of the Society Act

 If a society has been dissolved, an application may be made to the B.C.
 Supreme Court for an order restoring the society to the register.
 The order must be made not more than ten years from the date the society was dissolved and upon restoration the society is deemed to have continued in existence as if it had not been dissolved.

 The registrar will require all delinquent filings and applicable fees be submitted and acceptable for filing before the restoration will be completed.
 The Act also provides for a restoration for a specific purpose or limited period up to two years, in which case the delinquent filing would not be required.

 As the restoration process can be complicated, it is suggested that you contact the Corporations Unit to discuss your options and requirements.